 Don’t be swayed by those cute puppy eyes begging you for human food.
 Feeding your pup some scraps from the table will only do more harm than good.
 For instance, your pup may accidentally digest foods that are toxic to them such as chocolate, raisins, or onion.

-Feeding scraps from the table can also wreck your dog’s diet
+Feeding scraps from the table can also wreck your dog’s diet, causing a nutritional imbalance.

 3. Giving Too Many Treats